mikedlowis-prototypes/editor/docs/xedit.1.md

 * `Redo`:
     Redo the last undone change.

+* `Reload`:
+    Reload the buffer contents from the on-disk file.

 * `Save`:
     Save the contents of the buffer to disk.

 * `SaveAs [path]`:
     Save the contents of the buffer to disk.
 If a path argument is provided, the buffer will be saved to the new path.

 * `Tabs`: